Public Transit Improvements

 How it is Implemented

 Transit Oriented Development is usually implemented by local governments in conjunction with Smart Growth land use development plans.
 Shuttle Services are often managed by local non-profit organizations.
 Transit encouragement is often part of Commute Trip Reduction, Campus Trip Management and Tourist Transport Management programs.
 Regulatory Reforms may be needed to allow some types of innovative transit services and encourage competition.
-Public transit improvements may require Institutional Reforms, such as the creation of regional authorities with dedicated funding (Public Transportation Group, 2002), Least Cost Planning to allow transit to compete for funding with highway investments, and more Comprehensive Planning that takes into account all transit benefits.
+Public transit improvements may require Institutional Reforms, such as the creation of regional authorities with dedicated funding, Least Cost Planning to allow transit to compete for funding with highway investments, and more Comprehensive Planning that takes into account all transit benefits.

 Travel Impacts

 Travel impacts depend on the type of service and the conditions in which it is implemented.
-See Transit Evaluation, Pratt (1999), and Kittleson & Associates (1999) for more information on travel impacts.
+See Transit Evaluation, Pratt (1999), and Kittleson & Associates (2013) for more information on travel impacts.
 See Transportation Elasticities for information on how user prices affect transit use.
 See Bus Rapid Transit, Light Rail Transit and Shuttle Services for more information on the travel impacts and benefits of specific types of Transit.

 TranSystem (2005) and Stanley and Hyman (2005) identify various factors and strategies that tend to increase transit ridership in an area, including improved service, reduced fares, Marketing and more integrated planning.
 Increased transit service and comfort, and reducing transit fares tends to increase transit ridership.
-The elasticity of transit use with respect to transit service frequency averages 0.5, meaning that each 1.0% increase in service (measured by transit vehicle mileage or operating hours) increases average ridership by 0.5% (Pratt, 1999).
+The elasticity of transit use with respect to transit service frequency averages 0.5, meaning that each 1.0% increase in service (measured by transit vehicle mileage or operating hours) increases average ridership by 0.5% (Pratt 1999).
 The elasticity of transit use to service expansion (e.g. routes into new parts of a community already served by transit) is typically in the range of 0.6 to 1.0, meaning that each 1.0% of additional service increases ridership by 0.6-1.0%.
 New bus service in a community typically achieves 3 to 5 annual rides per capita, with 0.8 to 1.2 passengers per bus-mile.
 Ridership may be higher in some areas, such as university towns or suburbs with rail transit stations to feed.
 Comprehensive improvements, such as Light Rail or Bus Rapid Transit systems, can provide large increases in transit use and attract large numbers of discretionary riders who would otherwise travel by automobile.

 Improved schedule information, easy-to-remember departure times (for example, every hour or half-hour), and more convenient transfers appear to increase transit use, particularly in areas where service is less frequent.
 The table below summarizes transit elasticity estimates.
 This can be used to predict how various types of changes in price and service are likely to affect transit ridership and travel behavior.